jstarrdewar/adhesive/README.md

 ##Installation

+You need to install [Node](http://nodejs.org/) if you haven't already.
+Then:

 `npm install adhesive -g`

 Or you can clone this repository, `cd` into into it, and run `npm link`.
 That's a good option if you want to try modifying adhesive.